weibb123/BostonRestaurantRecommender/README.md

 However, model can only make recommendations based on existing interests of the user, which not fully allowing user to expand their existing interest.

 Try hybrid recommender(collaborative recommender) requires user-information which need backend implemented

+To measure the effectiveness of recommender system, we might interest in time users spend, average purchase revenue per user, # of products recommended

+If we have two recommender system that is being compared, we can use A/B Testing.

+<b>control group</b> uses exist recommender system

+<b>treatment</b> Have new version of recommender system

+<b>Metrics choice </b>